DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-18-adding-organisations-in-support.md

 We do not allow users to manually add schools as we need assurance that the school exists and the data is valid.

-For each school, we must also capture all the additional attributes (also known as ‘contrast factors’) so that the placement search is accurate.
-It would significantly burden the support team if we asked them to find and input all the school’s attributes.

 *[GIAS]: Get information about schools
 *[URN]: unique reference number
 *[UKPRN]: UK provider reference number